jonahwinninghoff/Causal-Analysis-Nursing-Home/README.md

 ## DATA WRANGLING <a id ='wrangling'></a>

-<p align = 'justify'> As mentioned earlier, the Provider Information has many features.
+<p align = 'justify'> As mentioned earlier, the <i> Provider Information </i> dataset has many features.
 The challenge with this dataset is that several features are redundant (some are perfectly correlated) and wrangling process requires automation techniques to identify redundancies and leakages.
 The leakage refers to which the features in the training process do not exist when integrating the production, in turn, causes the predictive scores to overestimate.
 This is common mistake in data science.
 For example, the total weighted health survey score as a feature predicts the health inspection rating is a form of leakage.
 The final process is to investigate if several leaked features are overlooked.
 As a result, there are 30 leaked features found in this dataset.
 As a result, the number of features is reduced to 37. </p>